 - Stay on topic in the face of “muddying the waters”

 No matter how much someone “muddies the water”, don’t try and go where they are trying to take you and get lost in confusion.
 Keep bringing attention back to the challenging subject the person is trying to avoid.
-Offer a well-defined active listening technique such as nonviolent communication as a frame to ensure that a person setting a boundary or coming forward with a concern is heard.
-Often, once the boundary concern is addressed, the person who has been “muddying the waters” may settle.
-They may have been using that technique to avoid talking about the boundary concern and once things are resolved, they might not need to partake in this avoidant behavior.
-If the info they were bringing to the table is still pertinent, it can be addressed after the boundary concern had been prioritized.
+Use an active listening technique such as nonviolent communication as a frame to ensure that the person A who is setting a boundary or coming forward with a concern is heard.
+If some of the info person B has been bring forwards seems relevant it can be addressed after A‘s issue has been been prioritized and settled.

-If you are overseeing a boundary concern, this could look like: “I am going to step in here because we cannot decide if this info is related or important until we first address the boundary concern that we are here to discuss.”
+If you are overseeing a boundary concern, this could look like: “I am going to step in here because we cannot decide if this info is related or important until we first address the boundary concern that A has brought forwards.”

 Set a boundary that “muddy the waters” as defensive technique will not be tolerated.